erinnnelson/sei-p1/README.md

 * Cards animate to flip around and reveal thier value when clicked

 * Game recognizes cards with identical values as matches (The suit doesn't matter)

 * 10 matches wins the game

+* No losers!
+Play the game until you win and try to beat your lowest strike count

-* Cards are shuffled randomly between games
+* Cards are fully shuffled between games

+* Original graphic design features three randomly selected card colors

 * Local storage tracks the player's number of wins, strikes from the previous game, and all-time lowest strike record